GermanPearls/time-tracker/readme.txt

 == Changelog ==

+= 3.0.14 =
+New Feature: Added Time Tracker links to admin header bar on front end

 = 3.0.13 =
 New Feature: Add button on client table to view all tasks for the client